Josee5691/alx-low_level_programming/0x01-variables_if_else_while/README.md

-1-last_digit.c checks whether the last digits satisfies given conditions 2-print-alphabet prints characters from a to z followed by a new line 3-print_alphabets.c prints characters a-z followed by their uppercase
+1-last_digit.c checks whether the last digits satisfies given conditions 2-print-alphabet prints characters from a to z followed by a new line 3-print_alphabets.c prints characters a-z followed by their uppercase 4-print_alphabt.c prints all characters apart from e and q